geomob/geomob-website/_posts/2020-04-07-april-7th-geomob-online-details.markdown

 <div class="heading">When and where?</div>
 19:00 BST / 20:00 CEST on Tuesday the 7th of April 2020.
 This will be
 our first ever online event.
-We're very fortunate to be able to use the Zoom account of our good friends at [Geovation](https://geovation.uk/).
-Thank you!
-With that account we have space for about 100 people to watch the talks.
+We have space for about 100 people to watch the talks.
 A sign up form will go out in the early-April [Geomob newsletter](https://thegeomob.com/mailing-list), and we will invite people to the live event based on whoever signed up first.
 Sorry we don't have a more fair way to do it.

 {% include why_geomob.html %}

-<div class="heading">Agenda</div>
+<div class="heading">Agenda / How will it work?</div>

 Our format for the evening will be as close to the format of our in-person events as possible.
 That said, please bear with us as we are doing this for